 - Heating Pad — Using an electric heating pad can be dangerous, whether you fall asleep using it or you end up leaving it on too long or too hot, it is safer to use a heated pad that cools naturally over time to avoid potential problems.
 The Bucky Compact Wrap and the Bucky Neck and Shoulder Wrap are natural buckwheat seeds that can be heated in the microwave or chilled in the freezer and they come with a machine washable cover.

-- Herbal Tea — Yogi Woman's Mother To Be Tea is an organic, caffeine-free herbal supplement that includes no GMOs.
+- Herbal Tea — Yogi Woman's Raspberry Leaf Tea is an organic, caffeine-free herbal supplement that includes no GMOs.
 This tea is a fragrant and delicious way to support the pregnant body.
 It includes raspberry leaf, spearmint, peppermint, and fennel to soothe a minor upset stomach.

 - Compression Stockings — More than one poor pregnant soul has experienced swollen and uncomfortable feet and legs full of extra fluid with nowhere to go.
 One way to ease the discomfort is to pull up your compression stockings or leggings.
 Preggers Footless Tights are a comfy nylon and lycra product with light gradient compression designed to increase circulation, reduce and prevent swelling, and relieve tired, achy legs.
 Who wouldn't want that?
 In the Third Trimester article, we also cover various types of maternity support belts which can help even in the second trimester to support the belly, back, pelvis, and even perineum.